daattali/ddpcr/README.md

     devtools::install_github("daattali/ddpcr")

 <h2 id="r-interactive">
-Running the interactive tool through R
+Running the interactive tool locally through R
 </h2>
 Even if you do know R, using the interactive application can be easier and more convenient than running R commands.
 If you want to use the